-Here is an example of one good way to proceed.
+Here is a good way to proceed.

-- 1. Before you start coding, first write the user manual, which explains the type system, what it guarantees, how to use it, etc., from the point of view of a user.
-This will help you flesh out your goals and the concepts, which are easier to understand and change in text than in an implementation.
+- 1. Before you start coding, first write the user manual.
+The manual explains the type system, what it guarantees, how to use it, etc., from the point of view of a user.
+Writing the manual will help you flesh out your goals and the concepts, which are easier to understand and change in text than in an implementation.
 Section 29.12 gives a suggested structure for the manual chapter, which will help you avoid omitting any parts.
 Get feedback from someone else at this point to ensure that your manual is comprehensible. - Once you have designed and documented the parts of your type system, you may also want to choose some case studies and "play computer", manually type-checking the code according to the rules you defined.
 During manual checking, ask yourself what reasoning you applied, what information you needed, and whether your written-down rules were sufficient. - 2.
 Implement the type qualifiers and hierarchy (Section 29.4).

-Write simple test cases to test your type hierarchy.
+Write simple test cases that consist of only assignments, to test your type hierarchy.
 For instance, if your type hierarchy consists of a supertype @UnknownSign and a subtype @NonNegative, then you could write a test case such as:

 '''

 void foo(@UnknownSign int us, @NonNegative int nn) {

 @UnknownSign int a = us;

 @UnknownSign int b = nn;

+//:: error: assignment.type.incompatible

 @NonNegative int c = us; // expected error on this line

 @NonNegative int d = nn;

 }

 '''

-Type-check these test files using the Subtyping Checker (Chapter 21, page 121).
+Type-check your test files using the Subtyping Checker (Chapter 21, page 121).